 Oh boy, it looks like a great sailing day, lots of sun and a really nice southwest by west wind.

-Typical for us, it takes awhile to get organized and underway.
-First day the crew has to remember the sequence of things: lines, fenders, power cord, water hose, boarding ramp and a host of other details.
-All of the crew members have crewed with us before except Alec.
-He has sailing experience on schooners though so he's catching on quickly.
-Finally Capt.
+Capt.
 Linda hooks up the yawl boat and we ease out of the berth.
 Used the donkey engine to hoist the sails not into the hard work of hoisting those big sails.
 With the yawl boat hoisted on the stern we sail out by the Rockland Breakwater Lighthouse as well as the Owls Head Lighthouse.
 Headed right offshore, down around the ends of all the bay islands, sailing at 8 to 9 and sometimes 10 knots 'Down East'.
-Anchored in Bar Harbor off the Nova Scotia ferry dock by sunset.
+Anchored in Bar Harbor by sunset.
 We sailed 79 miles that's a record!
 Great first day!
-Great meals (thanks, Cook Morgan).
+Great meals (Thanks go to the cook!).

 Very quiet morning.
 After breakfast we got underway and pushed with the yawl boat out of Frenchman's Bay.
 When a breeze sprung up in the Western Way off Southwest Harbor, we hoisted the yawl boat and sailed the rest of the day.